finom/defi/packages/react/README.md

 object.x = 'foo'; // logs x is changed to foo
 ```

-Also it's worthy to mention some other useful defi.js methods in case if you want to deepen into defi.js topic: [set](https://defi.js.org/#!defi.set) (sets properties with some special flags like `silent: true`), [off](https://defi.js.org/#!defi.off) (removes event listener; the hooks do it automatically when needed), [calc](https://defi.js.org/#!defi.calc) (defined calculated properties) and finally [mediate](https://defi.js.org/#!defi.mediate) (controls type of object properties).
+Also it's worthy to mention some other useful defi.js methods in case if you want to deepen into defi.js topic: [set](https://defi.js.org/#!defi.set) (sets properties with some special flags like `silent: true`), [off](https://defi.js.org/#!defi.off) (removes event listener; the hooks do it automatically when needed), [calc](https://defi.js.org/#!defi.calc) (defined calculated properties), [mediate](https://defi.js.org/#!defi.mediate) (controls type of object properties) and finally [chain](https://defi.js.org/#!defi.chain) (allows to chain method calls).

 defi.js also includes some DOM manipulation methods, but at this case you don't need them at all because rendering is 100% handled by React.

 ## Reference

-All hooks accept an `object` or `storeSelector` function as first argument (the only exception is `useStore` which doesn't accept object type). `object` allows to handle any object (even if it isn't presented as a part of store) `storeSelector` in its turn is a function which is going to return some object from the store.
+All hooks accept an `object` or `storeSelector` function as first argument (the only exception is `useStore` which doesn't accept object type). `object` type argument allows to handle any object (even if it isn't presented as a part of store) `storeSelector` in its turn is a function which is going to return some object from the store.

 ### Context and Provider
 As a widely used practice in the React ecosystem is the concept of context providers.
-You can wrapp your app with `Provider` component and pass your store as `value` arg to make the store to be accessible everywhere within application you make.
+You can wrap your app with `Provider` component and pass your store as `value` arg to make the store to be accessible everywhere within application you make.
+You can skip this but you'll be required to pass store object to hooks every time.
+You may want to skip it in case if you're going to try **defi-react** on existing application components.

 ```js
 import { Provider as DefiProvider } from 'defi-react';